evannetwork/api-blockchain-core/docs/contracts/sharing.rst

 Get encrypted sharings from smart contract.

+The encrypted sharings are usually used in combination with other functions for purposes of adding, removing, extending sharings etc.
+For Example:
-This can be used in combination with :ref:`getSharingsFromContract<sharing_saveSharingsToContract>` to bulk editing sharing info.
+This can be used in combination with :ref:`saveSharingsToContract<sharing_saveSharingsToContract>` to bulk editing sharing info.

 ----------
 Parameters